 Also, it should be written down to every adventurous wanderer bucket list, to try out that alternative way of traveling.
 Here is a Europe hitchhiking guide with some tips to know before traveling around with hitchhing a ride.

 1. Show your honest eyes

 Show your identity with a full face.
 Don’t cover it with sunglasses or a big hat.
 As a hitchhiker, you are trying to get in a stranger’s car by an external impression.
 In short, a car driver will choose to stop or not.
 Your looks play an important role here.
 Let’s make it clear.
 Showing your honest eyes will only raise your credibility to drivers’ eyes when hitchhiking in Europe.

 2. Smile in the face

 Let’s look at one scenario: “You have been backpacking in Italy for a couple of hours without any luck.
 You are tired.
 It isn’t pleasant to walk next to the road with your thumb up when nobody stops.
-Corners of the mouth start to fall.
+The corners of the mouth start to fall.
 The only thought is that hitchhiking across Europe is crap.”

 Now, decide to enjoy this experience and be happy with that.
 Even when there are these low points while you hitch a ride, then finding something positive from it is essential.
 Nobody wants to pick up a person with a grumpy face.
 It looks creepy and suspicious.
 When hitchhiking in Europe, keep smiling whatever the situation is.